Your Guide to Writing a Software Requirements Specification (SRS) Document#Product label

 If you found our template useful and your company is interested in IT outsourcing services, feel free to drop us a line.

-Things You Should Know About Data Process Agreement (DPA) In Software Development Outsourcing#Dedicated teams
+Things You Should Know About Data Process Agreement (DPA) In Software Development Outsourcing#Product label

 In spring 2018, the European Union enforced a regulation that affected virtually every business dealing with the personal data of EU citizens ‒ the General Data Protection Regulation (GDPR).
 Under this legislation, every country-member of EU, as well any other country processing personal data of EU citizens must take serious measures to ensure its protection.
 A major component of GDPR compliance is signing a data processing agreement (DPA) between data controllers and data processors.
 What does it mean and how it applies in software development outsourcing?
 That’s what we’re going to talk about in this post.